ardithho/BirdTracking/INSTALL.md

 please install [Python 3.9](https://www.python.org/downloads/release/python-390/) with this [tutorial](https://realpython.com/installing-python/) to help.
-(Make sure that you download an installer compatible with your operating system from the Python 3.9 webpage, add Python 3.9 to PATH when running the installer and installing pip in the optional features)
+(Make sure that you download an installer compatible with your operating system from the Python 3.9 webpage, check `Add Python 3.9 to PATH` when running the installer and installing `pip` in the optional features)

 ## Install PyTorch
 After you have python installed, install PyTorch.